Reviews You Can Rely On

 When you fill your water bottle with cold water on a hot day, you probably want it to stay cold.
 In this test, we measured the insulative quality of the bottles under the hot California sun during midday.
 Each bottle was filled with cool water from the tap and then set on the grass in the sun.
 We measured the water temperature inside the bottles every 30 minutes for 6 hours.

 There was quite a disparity between the insulated and the non-insulated bottles.
-The insulated bottles saw a modest temperature increase, while some of the non-insulated contenders reached temperatures 40 degrees above the ambient air temperature.
+The insulated bottles saw a modest temperature increase, while some non-insulated contenders reached temperatures 40 degrees above the ambient air temperature.
 We also saw a decent range among the insulated bottles.
 The quality and thickness of materials, as well as design and construction, seem to make a big difference in insulative quality.

 water bottle - a comparison of the insulation offered by each water bottle we tested.